Jie0618/PhysicsRegression/README.md

 The `physical` directory contains 5 physics application including SSN prediction, equator plasma pressure prediction, solar differential rotation prediction, contribution function prediction, lunar tide effect prediction.

-The data for each physics cases can be found from [link](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), and should also be placed in the `./data` directory, as mentioned above.
+The data for each physics cases can be found from [Google Drive](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), and should also be placed in the `./data` directory, as mentioned above.

 There are five Jupyter notebooks in the `physical` directory, each corresponding to one of the five real-world physics Symbolic Regression cases in the paper.
 These applications depend on the code of PhysicsRegression.
 To generate the predicted formula using PhysicsRegression, you need to open the `PhysicsRegression` repository and run these notebooks.